Advice for Recommenders

 What We Ask You

-- Character and leadership assessment form (see the assessment form).
-Be honest.
-Inflating your ratings in the character and leadership assessment form is not helpful to the candidate or to us.
+- Applicant assessment form (see the assessment form).
+Be discerning with your ratings and comments.
+Inflating your ratings in the applicant assessment form obscures our ability to understand and calibrate the candidate’s strengths and growth areas.

 - Answers to five recommendation prompts.
 Specific details, anecdotes, and examples are especially helpful.
 In your letter, please address the following: